All Episodes

 And I don't care how you want to define qualifications.

-In Mrs. Clinton's case, if you want to see well, she is a first lady for eight years.
+In Mrs. Clinton's case, if you want to see, well, she is a first lady for eight years.

-She's traveled to all the stuff they've tried.
+She's traveling all the stuff they've tried.

-She landed under snipper fire in Bosnia.
+She landed under Snipper Fire in Bosnia.

 Everything she's put her hands on has bombed out royally.

-Obama, I watched his interview with Maria Barcheromo on CNBC, where he's talking about the capital gains tax, and I'm telling you, he doesn't know what it is.
+Obama, I watched his interview with Maria Bartiromo on CNBC where he's talking about the capital gains tax.

 His eyes were glazing over.

-Uh we'll we'll only raise it on the wealthy.
+We'll only raise it on the wealthy.

-Okay, he has no clue.
+He has no clue.

 Neither of these people are qualified.